Kundali Bhagya: Casting

 Later Abhishek Kapoor who portrayed Sameer Luthra too quit the series to try new spaces as an actor.
 In June 2023, Ira Sone portraying Nidhi quit the series and Akanksha Juneja replaced her.
 Later in the following month, Mrinal Navell Chandra was cast to play grown-up Kavya Luthra replacing Ananya Gambhir who played Kavya's younger version, while Aashish Trivedi was cast opposite her as Varun Gill and Guneet Sharma was cast to play his brother Rahul.
 But later on in June 2024 Varun's character was revealed to be Prithvi and Sherlyn's son Shelly Malhotra.
 In the following month, Shalini Mahal joined the cast as Palki's sister Shanaya Khurana.

+In August 2023, Ananya Panday and Ayushmann Khurrana made cameo appearances to promote their movie Dream Girl 2 whereas the Luthra family is getting ready for Kavya’s (Mrinal) sangeet with Rakhi Maa (Anisha) arranging a surprise visit for Param and Pari at the Luthra House.

 In February 2024, Manit Joura portraying Rishabh Luthra quit after being a part of the show for seven long years saying that he realized his journey in the show was over and an intelligent actor knows where to stop.
 While Rajesh Sharma replaced Farooq Khan as Goutam Gill in same month.
 In May 2024, Sana Sayyad portraying Palki quit the series due to her pregnancy and Adrija Roy stepped into her shoes opposite Paras Kalnawat.
 In same month Baseer Ali playing Shaurya Luthra was rumoured to quit the show but the actor denied so.
 However he confirmed about him serving his notice period required prior quitting the series in following month.
 The following month Mayanka Sharma Patel replaced Naina Gupta as Roma Gill who earlier replaced Gayatri Soham in February 2024.
 Meanwhile Sanjana Phadke too reprised her role of Sanjana Khurana in same month after 2 years hiatus.